 The phasing out of dirty energy sources is something that has been in the public conscious for a long time.
 It is well known that the use of oil, diesel and petrol in cars and planes contributes significantly to the climate crisis.
 A switch to cleaner energy sources can help.
 Governments are starting to ensure this becomes reality and are starting to ban such fuels in new cars.
 However, bans like this take time, and even the UK’s ban, which has been moved forward to 2035, may be too little, too late.

-Despite the conclusive evidence based on scientific fact that the climate crisis is upon us, there is still a huge divide and many deny this science.
-This makes it more difficult for positive change to take hold and slows down the mitigation process.
+Despite the conclusive evidence that the climate crisis is here, there is still a huge divide and many deny this science.
+This makes it more difficult for positive change to take hold.
+It slows down the mitigation process.
 This is why public awareness and education is imperative to mitigating climate change.

-There is an age-old saying that “one person can’t make a different” but this is not true.
-When it comes to mitigating climate change it is going to take am almighty effort from everyone.
-There are hundreds of different ways that you can contribute to mitigating climate change and to help you get started we have listed just a few of them below:
+There are hundreds of different ways that you can contribute to mitigating climate change.
+Therefore, to help you get started we’ve listed just a few of them below:

-- Fly less – Reducing your flights is a great way to contribute.
-Trains from country to country are becoming more popular and are a better way to travel for the environment.
+- Fly less – Reduce your flights to lower your carbon emissions.
+Trains are becoming more popular.
+They are a greener way to travel.

-- Go plastic free – Only buy products that are packaged in sustainable materials and use refillable containers and head to your local zero-waste shop.
+- Go plastic free – Only buy products that are packaged in sustainable materials.
+Use refillable containers.
+Head to your local zero-waste shop.
 Plastic production and pollution is devastating for the environment.